When You Get a Bug Bite on Your Eyelid

 - Some groups, like young children and people with compromised immune systems, may experience more intense symptoms.

-- You can usually treat a bug bite on your eyelid quickly and easily at home.
+- You can usually treat these types of bug bites on your eyelid quickly and easily at home.

 What Happens When a Mosquito Bites You